reforia/reforia.github.io/_posts/unreal/engine/2024-12-21-bpvm-bytecode-I.md

 _UEdGraphNode (Source: [1])_

 ### UEdGraphPin
 `UEdGraphNode` maintain connections to other nodes via `UEdGraphPin` objects, which allow the flow of execution or data between them.
-These pins represent inputs and outputs for each node.

-`UEdGraphPin` represents an input/output pin on a `UEdGraphNode`.
-These pins define how nodes are connected in the graph, allowing data or execution flow to pass between them.

 A pin in `UEdGraphPin` is a communication point between nodes.
 It can either be an input pin (where data flows into the node) or an output pin (where data flows out of the node).